pashabitz/coursera-getdata011/README.md

 * /test and /train contain raw movement data.
 * tidy.txt contains averages for average and standard deviation columns from the raw data, grouped by subject and activity.
 * run_analysis.R is an R script to generate the tidy data from the raw data.
+* code_book.md - code book for the tidy data set in tidy.txt

 run_analysis.R
 --------------